bbhunter/maskcat/README.md

 - Partially replaces masks from `stdin` by selecting character sets.
 - Removes characters from `stdin` by selecting character sets.

-> NOTE: There is no support for `?b` or multi-byte characters at this time.

 - For more application examples: [blog post](https://jakewnuk.com/posts/advanced-maskcat-cracking-guide/)
 - See also [rulecat](https://github.com/JakeWnuk/rulecat).